Bunge (BG) Q3 2017 Results - Earnings Call Transcript

 Heather Jones - Vertical Group

 Okay.
-And I hadn't come into the call planning to ask this question, but you mentioned earlier in your prepared comments that you guys your outlook has been downgraded by Moody's, and so I went and looked at that release quickly and it says in there that you guys could be downgraded if they think that your pro forma EBITDA in 2018 won't rise above $1.9 billion.
+And I hadn't come into the call planning to ask this question, but you mentioned earlier in your prepared comments that you guys your outlook had been downgraded by Moody's, and so I went and looked at that release quickly, and it says in there that you guys could be downgraded if they think that your pro forma EBITDA in 2018 won't rise above $1.9 billion.
 So I wanted to ask, am I misunderstanding something there?
 Because that would imply – because I think you all are targeting even if Loders gets completed, like that should do a little over $100 million, so that implies like a really dramatic year-on-year improvement.
 And so, was wondering do they include something in EBITDA that we don't, just if you could help us understand that commentary more.

 Thomas Michael Boehlert - Bunge Ltd.